• Skip to primary navigation

 Mascarpone is a rich, buttery, and creamy Italian cheese that originated in the Lombardy region.
 Made from cow's milk, it's a double or triple cream cheese, which gives it a smooth, indulgent texture.
 The taste of mascarpone is similar to cream cheese, but more mellow and buttery than tangy.

-Velvety mascarpone is a key ingredient in tiramisu (and my Tiramisu Cups!), but I also love the creaminess it adds to these Mini Lemon Cheesecakes and it makes the BEST Whipped Mascarpone Frosting.
-Don’t overlook it for savory dishes too, though.
+Velvety mascarpone is a key ingredient in tiramisu (and my Tiramisu Cups!), but I also love the creaminess it adds to these Mini Lemon Cheesecakes, and it makes the BEST Whipped Mascarpone Frosting.
+Don't overlook it for savory dishes, though.
 Mascarpone can add richness and depth to pasta or Creamy Shrimp Risotto.

 Parmigiano-Reggiano

-Parmigiano-Reggiano, hailed as the "King of Cheeses," is a cow’s milk cheese that originated in Emilia-Romagna.
-It’s now produced exclusively in the Italian provinces of Parma, Reggio Emilia, Modena, and Bologna to the east of the Reno River, and Mantua to the west of the Po River.
+Parmigiano-Reggiano, hailed as the "King of Cheeses," is a cow's milk cheese originating from Emilia-Romagna.
+It's now produced exclusively in the Italian provinces of Parma, Reggio Emilia, Modena, and Bologna to the east of the Reno River, and Mantua to the west of the Po River.

 This most famous Italian cheese is renowned for its distinctive salty, nutty flavor and its popularity means it's often imitated, but never duplicated!
 Parmigiano-Reggiano's production is also highly regulated-by law, it can only be made from April through November, when cows can graze on fresh grass rather than hay.